daaronr/markdown-cv/index.md

 Phone: +44 (0)7510303648

 **Background:** I am an Economist with 25 years experience at UC Berkeley, the University of Essex and the [University of Exeter](http://business-school.exeter.ac.uk/about/people/profile/index.php?web_id=David_Reinstein), and in other consulting and teaching roles.
-My work involves [teaching](#teaching) (at undergraduate, postgraduate, and professional/executive levels), research supervision, university administration and [entrepreneurship](#impact), performing economic research, and disseminating and promoting the [impact of my research](#projects).
+My work involves performing [economic research](#pubs), [sharing research tools](https://daaronr.github.io/writing_econ_research/about-this-work.html), and disseminating and promoting the [impact of my research](#projects); as well as  [teaching](#teaching) (at undergraduate, postgraduate, and professional/executive levels), research supervision, and educational administration and [entrepreneurship](#impact).
 I completed my Ph.D. under the supervision of Professor Emmanuel Saez at the University of California, Berkeley in 2006.
 I have [published a range of peer-reviewed research](#pubs) and done consulting and impact work involving behavioral economics, lab, field (A/B testing) and natural experimentation, panel-data econometrics and data science, game theory and mechanism design, and the practical applications of these.
 I am an active supporter of [open, robust, replicable and collaborative science](https://www.bitss.org/people/david-reinstein/), of the use of computer science and data science tools in Economics (e.g., [R-Markdown/Bookdown dynamic documents](https://daaronr.github.io/writing_econ_research/about-this-work.html)), and of [effective charitable giving](https://daaronr.github.io/ea_giving_barriers/outline.html).

 <br>

-**Goals**: I am working to build innovative resources, programs and workshops outside of traditional academic settings, to share tools, skills, and insights from Economics, Psychology, Experimental Design, Statistics and Data Science.
+**Goals**: I aim to produce and share research, teaching, and tools that serve the public good.
+I am working to build innovative resources, programs and workshops outside of traditional academic settings, to share tools, skills, and insights from Economics, Psychology, Experimental Design, Statistics and Data Science.
 I am collaborating with businesses, nonprofit organizations and government agencies to improve people's lives using insights from these fields, employing rigorous experimentation and data-analysis.
+\

+**Education**: University of California at Berkeley, Ph.D., Economics (2006), supervisor: Professor Emmanuel Saez; George Washington University, B.S.
+Economics (1998)

+**Research Interests**: Applied Econometrics and data analysis, Microeconomics, Public Economics, Other-regarding Behavior and Philanthropy, Psychology and Economics, Experimental Economics (lab and field), Economics of Education, Public Policy

-## Overview
+## Strengths

-**Strengths**

 Economic analysis: Behavioral economics, game theory, mechanism design, applications of these